g-saisuryateja/Analysis-of-Image-Classification-using-SVM/README.md

 # Analysis-of-Image-Classification-using-SVM

-Support Vector Machine (SVM) is used to classify Images and we are trying to understand SVM and then understand how to draw a decision boundary and try to make it optimal and use it for classification.
-Two Datasets “Dogs Vs Cats” and “Color Classification” are used.
+Support Vector Machine (SVM) is used to classify Images and we are trying to understand SVM performs for Large Dataset vs Small Dataset and Binary vs Multi Classification.
+Two Datasets “Dogs Vs Cats”(Large, binary classification) and “Color Classification” are used.